- Home

 WebPay

-WebPay is the most common online payment method to pay by card.
-This is due to the fact that 1) it is one of the cheapest to install 2) it is offered by TransBank, the consortium of the main Chilean banks.
+- it is offered by TransBank, the consortium of the main Chilean banks.
 It is the "web" equivalent of the "RedCompra" card readers that you see in lots of shops.

 No problem to use this payment method.
-You can pay cash or in installments (quotas).
+You can pay in cash or in installments (quotas).
 Check the interest rate in that case.
 In large shops, you can usually pay in up to 6 installments without interest.

 ServiPag

-If you have a commercial credit card (the one "given" by big retailers like Falabella or Paris, you can use this card to pay using ServiPag.com and accumulate loyalty points.
+If you have a commercial credit card (the one "given" by big retailers like Falabella or Paris), you can use this card to pay using ServiPag.com and accumulate loyalty points.

 Wire transfer/cash deposit